Follow the International System of Units (SI) as a guide for units of measurement (see www.bipm.org/en/publications/si-brochure/).

 Degree titles take the following form: BSc, MLitt, PhD.

-Do not use full stops in these common abbreviations: eg, am, pm, op, no, cf, ie, ed, etc or after Mr, Mrs, Prof or Dr.
+Do not use full stops in abbreviations: eg, am, pm, op, no, cf, ie, ed, etc or after Mr, Mrs, Prof or Dr.

-Spell out acronyms in full when they are first mentioned in text, for instance: Department of Mathematics and Theoretical Physics (DAMTP).
-Also consider adding an acronym glossary to longer documents, especially for non-technical readers.
+Spell out abbreviations/acronyms in full when they are first mentioned in text, for instance: Department of Mathematics and Theoretical Physics (DAMTP).
+Also consider adding a glossary to longer documents, especially for non-technical readers.

 Use open punctuation in addresses: